LLNL/MacPatch/_docs/packaging-autopkg.md

     autopkg repo-add http://github.com/autopkg/recipes.git

-You can find more information on AutoPkg [here](http://autopkg.github.io/autopkg/)
+You can find more information on AutoPkg [here](http://autopkg.github.io/autopkg/).<br>
+I recommend also using [AutoPkgr](http://www.lindegroup.com/autopkgr), which is an excellent GUI front end to AutoPkg.

 ### Add the MacPatch repo